 We drove along the interstate in the early morning, having returned late the night before from several days of work travel.
 This was my last weekend of class, and the anticipated relief mitigated my fatigue from tightly compacted commitments.
 One practical exam remains and my classroom studies will be complete.

-The sun shone brightly and few cars shared the road.
+The sun shined brightly and few cars shared the road.
 The open drive was in sharp contrast to last week’s slosh, where the lines of the road smeared into red and white lights and a heavy charcoal sky.
 On that rainy night, with our flight plans washed away into the sopping soil, I struggled to carry my sleeping son into my sister’s house with his long limbs and heavy head limp against my shoulder.
 Over the last nine months, his young boyish stature had given way to a new phase somewhere closer to manhood.
 Inches and pounds were shifting the scales between us.

 In class, we had been replicating the work of master chefs like Thomas Keller, Eric Ripert, and David Boulud.
 The minimalistic work was intricately assembled.
 Prep consumed our time in class and after hours of chopping and sautéing, we plated foods with small dollops of truffled potato foam, loose scatterings of blanched Brussels sprout leaves and asparagus ribbons, two or three fava beans, artful smears of complex flavored sauce, and teeny brown buttered croutons strategically placed with tweezers.
 Though each of us prepared the same food, our individuality reflected back in distinctly designed plates.